 Obstructive sleep apnea (OSA) is a medical syndrome that is characterized by recurrent episodes of partial or complete upper airway obstruction during sleep.
-The Obstructive Sleep Apnea Standards and Guidelines identifies the role and responsibility of a dentist in treating patients with OSA.
+The Obstructive Sleep Apnea Standards and Guidelines identify the roles and responsibilities of a dentist treating patients with OSA.

 Obstructive Sleep Apnea Standards and Guidelines

-Standard: The dentist's role in the treatment of OSA is adjunctive, supplementary and/or collaborative to that provided by the physician.
-A dentist may provide OA therapy only after receiving a written request or prescription from the attending physician, perferably a physician with advanced training in sleep medicine.
-Because of the increased rates of morbidity and mortality associated with OSA, a physician (family physician or sleep specialist) must assess the ptoential for other medicial conditions, including OSA, before a dentist provides any treatment for primary snoring.
+Standard: A dentist's role in the treatment of OSA is adjunctive, supplementary and/or collaborative to that provided by the physician.
+A dentist may provide OA therapy only after receiving a written request or prescription from the attending physician, preferably a physician with advanced training in sleep medicine.
+Because of the increased rates of morbidity and mortality associated with OSA, a physician (family physician or sleep specialist) must assess the potential for other medical conditions, including OSA, before a dentist provides any treatment for primary snoring.

 The treatment of obstructive sleep apnea requires interdisciplinary teamwork between dentists and medical practitioners.

 Dentists who rent or provide home sleep apnea testing (HSAT) equipment to patients, through limited business corporations or otherwise, are reminded that the prescription or direction for the provision of overnight home sleep testing equipment must come from a registered medical practitioner.
 The Ministry of Health requires that anyone doing HSAT must be accredited by the College of Physicians and Surgeons' Diagnostic Accreditation Program (DAP).